General contractor is right at home as the community grows up around it.

-“We were looking for property that offered office space as well as warehouse and equipment storage all in one place without excessive restrictions.
+“We were looking for a property that offered office space as well as warehouse and equipment storage all in one place without excessive restrictions.
 So, Martin City was a great fit for us.
 Being close to I-435 was a big plus, too.”

 Martin City is the center of the Pearce universe.
 Every project in its portfolio is located within approximately 50 miles of our community.
-Pearce has always been devoted to the Greater Kansas City area and its fingerprints are all over many of the buildings that define our way of life, from restaurants, retail and theme parks to medical centers and faith-based organizations.
+Pearce has always been devoted to the Greater Kansas City area and its fingerprints are all over many of the buildings that define our way of life, from restaurants, retail, and theme parks to medical centers and faith-based organizations.

-The company’s portfolio is huge and sparkles with projects such as the Overland Park Soccer Complex, André’s Confiserie Suisse, Oceans of Fun and Deanna Rose Farmstead.
+The company’s portfolio is huge and sparkles with projects such as the Overland Park Soccer Complex, André’s Confiserie Suisse, Oceans of Fun, and Deanna Rose Farmstead.

-It also features more than 150 churches, including sites where Pearce has helped introduce modern ideas like gyms, commercial kitchens, coffee shops and escalators into the facility.
+It also features more than 150 churches, including sites where Pearce has helped introduce modern ideas like gyms, commercial kitchens, coffee shops, and escalators into the facility.